-As management of the Enhanced Sheriff's Patrol District (the District), a component unit of Washington County, Oregon, we offer readers of the District's basic financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2021.
-Readers are encouraged to consider the information presented here in conjunction with the District's basic financial statements, which begin on page 7.
-All amounts, unless otherwise indicated, are expressed in thousands of dollars.
+As management of the Enhanced Sheriff's Patrol District (the District), a component unit of Washington County, Oregon, we offer readers of the District's basic financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2023.
+Readers are encouraged to consider the information presented here in conjunction with the District's basic financial statements, which begin on page 10.